MotusanGroup/bhelpful/README.md

 # bhelpful
 Condition-based context-sensitive help

-A step up from mapping element selectors to help content, this adds the ability to test if the selected element contains content (or more more advanced condition checking).
+A step up from mapping element selectors to help content, this adds the ability to test if the selected element contains content (or more advanced condition checking).
 So you can display different content depending on the state.

 ## Setting it up
 Add it to your web app like this:

+	// Instantiate it.
+	var instance = Bhelpful();

-	/* Instantiate it. optionally pass in an options object like this (these are the defaults):
+	/* optionally pass in an options object like this (these are the defaults):
 	 * {
 	 *	debug : false,
 	 *	resourcesBase : '/resources',
 	 *	locale : 'en-us',
 	 *	providerName : 'help.js',
 	 *	cssPrefix : 'bhlp-',
-	 *	onInitialized : function(resources) { console.dir(resources); }
+	 *	onInitialized : function(resources) { console.dir(resources); },
+	 *	defaultRenderer : function(resource) { /* renderer init */ }
 	 * }
 	 */
-	var instance = Bhelpful();

 	// Initialize it
 	instance.initialize();